2112 Behan Road, Crystal Lake

 Prairieview Education Center serves thousands of McHenry County residents annually by offering free and low-cost nature programs, youth field trips, summer camps, and school field trips.

 The facility hosts traveling exhibits, a reference library, and a family drop-in “Exploration Station.”
 This interactive room features hands-on activities to help children learn about the natural world.
 A puppet theater, themed book bags and nature boxes, board games, puzzles, books, and magazines are just some of the available activities.
 View site brochure.

 Stop by throughout the year as the activities reflect the seasonal changes taking place in the environment.
-Groups of over 16 people require an educational permit; call (815) 479-5779 to secure a permit at least 10 business days in advance of your visit.
+Groups of 16 people or more require an educational permit; call (815) 479-5779 to secure a permit at least 10 business days in advance of your visit.